LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

-For example, in JOB query Q16a, AQORA not only enabled the CBO but also refined the plan by prioritizing the join between table \texttt{title} and table \texttt{movie\_keyword}, significantly reducing the execution time from over 300 s to just 30.56 s, demonstrating AQORA’s ability to refine CBO-generated plans by improving join orders while balancing optimization overhead and performance gains.
+For example, in JOB query Q16a, LQRS not only chooses the cost-based initialization strategy but also refines the plan by prioritizing the join between table \textbf{\texttt{t}} and table \textbf{\texttt{mk}}, significantly reducing the execution time from over 300s to just 30.56s, demonstrating LQRS’s ability to refine CBO-generated plans by improving join orders while balancing optimization overhead and performance gains.

-AQORA’s improvements are not limited to join ordering, even in the absence of explicit broadcast hints in the action space.
+LQRS’s improvements are not limited to join ordering, even in the absence of the \textit{broadcast} action .
 When smaller intermediate results are produced earlier in the plan, AQE is more likely to convert subsequent SMJs into more efficient BHJs.
-As shown in the STACK query q1\#1, AQORA transforms the original join order \texttt{tag} $\bowtie$ \texttt{site} $\bowtie$ \texttt{question} $\bowtie$ \texttt{tag\_question} into \texttt{tag} $\bowtie$ \texttt{tag\_question} $\bowtie$ \texttt{question} $\bowtie$ \texttt{site} through two lead(3) operations and one lead(2) operation.
+As shown in the STACK query q1\#1, LQRS transforms the original join order \textbf{\texttt{t}} $\bowtie$ \textbf{\texttt{s}} $\bowtie$ \textbf{\texttt{q}} $\bowtie$ \textbf{\texttt{tq}} into \textbf{\texttt{t}} $\bowtie$ \textbf{\texttt{tq}} $\bowtie$ \textbf{\texttt{q}} $\bowtie$ \textbf{\texttt{s}} through two lead(3) actions and one lead(2) action.
 This not only produces a better join order but also changes the original two SMJs and one BHJ into one SMJ and two BHJs, effectively improving the query’s execution time by 45.03\%.
 The reason is that in the latter join order, one side of the third join has only 4 MB of data, whereas in the former, the two sides contain 281.1 MB and 1125.6 MB, respectively.
 As a result, AQE dynamically switches this join from an SMJ to a BHJ during execution.
 Similar phenomena can be observed in many other queries.
-For instance, in STACK query q13\#1, AQORA lead the \texttt{answer} table to the front of the join sequence, transforming the original plan with only one BHJ into a new plan with four BHJs.
-This new join order and strategy combination reduced the execution time from over 300 s to just 41.94 s.
-Similar improvements can also be seen in queries such as ExtJOB query Qe11b, JOB query 6a etc. These results demonstrate that AQORA can consecutively refine join orders during execution and cooperate effectively with native AQE optimizations to further improve join strategies.
+For instance, in STACK query q13\#1, LQRS lead the \textbf{\texttt{a}} table to the front of the join sequence, transforming the original plan with only one BHJ into a new plan with four BHJs.
+This new join order and strategy combination reduced the execution time from over 300s to just 41.94s.
+Similar improvements can also be seen in queries such as ExtJOB query Qe11b, JOB query 6a etc. These results demonstrate that LQRS can consecutively refine join orders during execution and cooperate effectively with native AQE optimizations to further improve join strategies.